jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 - `"README.md"`:  This document.
 A markdown file to generate `"README.pdf"` and `"README.html"` (best for reading).
 It provides the necessary information about the structure of the replication folder, data sources, data access, computational requirements, and ultimately explains how to fully replicate the analysis presented in the paper.

-- `"code`: a folder containing all scripts to clean, build, merge, and analyze the data
+- `"code`: a folder containing all scripts to clean, construct, and analyze the data
   - `"code/MASTERFILE.R"`: R script to run all scripts from data cleaning to generating the final results;
   - `"code/setup.R"`: R script to install/load R packages and configure the initial setup.
 Uses `"groundhog"` to keep all packages version fixes at the specified date (YYYY-MM-DD);
   - `"code/raw2clean"`: R scripts that clean the data on input and save on the output for each dataset;
-  - `"code/projectSpecific"`: R scripts that select/combine/construct the information relevant to this project and create the sample(s) for analysis;
+  - `"code/projectSpecific"`: R scripts that construct the sample(s) for analysis;
   - `"code/analysis" `: R scripts to generate the results presented in the paper (statistics, figures, and tables);
   - `"code/_functions"`: auxiliary folder with custom R functions used in multiple R scripts.